10 Myths About the Royal Family That Are Totally False

 If the Union flag is flying, the queen must be home

 We understand the confusion on this one; flags are a confusing way to communicate.
 But it’s not the Union Jack that you’re looking for to signify the queen’s presence, it’s the Royal Standard.
 If the Union flag (the national flag of the United Kingdom) is flying, the queen is away.
 Instead, look for the Royal Standard.
 You can identify it by its red, gold, and blue colors.
-This is the one color you’ll almost never find on national flags.
+Check out more facts about Queen Elizabeth we bet you’re curious about.

 Prince Charles will never be king

 Because Prince William (and his adorable family) are so popular, there’s a widespread belief that Queen Elizabeth could skip Prince Charles in the line of succession and name Prince William and Kate Middleton the next king and queen.
 According to People, this will never happen.
 The queen doesn’t have the power to choose her successor and Prince Charles is unlikely to abdicate—and if there’s one thing the royal family hates doing, it’s breaking with tradition.
-There are a few exceptions: here are 12 times the royal family has changed its protocol.
+Now that you know which facts are actually false, make sure you know these 50 real things you didn’t know about the royal family.